argodeep/Instgram-Clone-With-React-JS/README.md

 # Instgram-Clone-With-React-JS
 A clone app for Instagram built with react as a hobby project.

+Change Firebase.js file credentials with your firebase credebtials from firebase console.
+Then start the app.

+The Project is not complete yet.
+But you see few basic fucntionality.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).